 - What are the odds that vitamins pose a risk? for real?

-- Were they using a high quality supplement in their analysis?
+- Were they using a high-quality supplement in their analysis?
 Did they even mention this?

-If the headlines fail to answer any of the above questions and concerns, or seem to make vast claims, I usually recommend that you dig deeper.
+If the headlines fail to answer any of the above questions and concerns or seem to make vast claims, I usually recommend that you dig deeper.
 You can click the link to the research they are citing and you can often find these details.

-What are direct risks of vitamin and mineral supplements?
+What are the direct risks of vitamin and mineral supplements?

-The truth is this (and never mentioned in the headlines): most admissions related to supplements are related to diet and exercise enhancement supplements, not vitamins and minerals.
+- Most admissions related to supplements are related to weight loss and exercise enhancement supplements, not vitamins and minerals.

-Never do the studies look at quality of the supplement or form when they are being lambasted in the headlines.
+- Rarely do the nutrition posts look at the quality of the supplement or form when they are being lambasted in the headlines.

 Do Supplements Reduce Healthcare Costs?